Soliplex Agents

 export WEBDAV_PASSWORD=your-password

-# Ingest directly from WebDAV directory
+# Write directly from WebDAV directory

 si-agent webdav run-inventory /Documents/project-docs webdav-docs